darkpowers2000/Non-Python-Code-Files/README.md

-# Non-Python-Code-Files
+# HTML-Code-Files
-This folder contains code files that are not Python-based.
+This folder contains code files that are HTML-based.